fernandozago/xtd/src/channel/channel.md

 Returns a reference to the channel's read endpoint.

-The returned endpoint is owned by the channel.
-It must not outlive the channel.
+The endpoint is owned by the channel and must not outlive it.

-### Object lifetime and copying
+### Destructor and lifetime

+The channel destructor completes the writer side, waking blocked operations.

+This does not make destruction safe while other threads are still accessing the channel.
+All users of the writer and reader references must finish before the owning channel object is destroyed.

-`channel<T>` is neither copyable nor movable.
-Keep the channel at a stable address for as long as its reader and writer endpoints are in use.
+Keep the channel at a stable address for the entire endpoint lifetime.

 ## 4) `xtd::channel_writer<T>`